-In this article, we will demystify that question, and leave you with a better understanding of what both of these technologies are, as well as the benefits of using both of them.
+In this article we’re going to demystify that question, and leave you with a better understanding of what both of these technologies are, as well as the benefits of using them.
 Let’s dive in!

 Wow, there was quite a bit of jargon in that definition.
 Let’s take a minute to define some of it.